We respect our clients’ confidentiality and only release information about you in accordance with state and federal

 - Right to Amend.
 You have the right to request that we amend your health information.
 Your request must be in writing, and it must explain why the information should be amended.
 We have the right to deny your request under certain circumstances.

 - Right to an Accounting of Disclosures.
 You have the right to receive a list of instances in which we have disclosed your health information for a purpose other than treatment, payment, or health care operations.
 To request an accounting of disclosures, you must submit your request in writing to the Privacy Officer.
-Such accountings are available for disclosures beginning April 14, 2003, and remain available for six years after the last date of service at the Institute.
+Such accountings are available for disclosures beginning April 14, 2003, and remain available for six years after the last date of service at The Family Institute.

 - Right to Notification.
 You have the right to or will receive notifications of breaches of his or her unsecured PHI.

 - Right to Request Restrictions.
 You have the right to request a restriction or limitation on the health information we use or disclose about you.
 For example, you could ask that we not share information with an insurance company, in which case you would be responsible to pay in full for the services provided.
 While you are in treatment, a written request should be made with your therapist.
 To request a restriction after therapy is completed, you must make your written request to the Privacy Officer of the Institute.
 We are not required to agree to your request, but we will consider the request very seriously.
 If we agree, we will abide by our agreement unless the information is needed in an emergency or by law.